 Keep a few kids craft supplies on hand at home so you’re always ready to pull them out when your kids get bored.

 Then, let your kids get creative with the supplies you have at home.

 You could also check out some of my craft project ideas, or search online to find kids craft ideas if your kids need some inspiration for their next project.

 Play Board Games

-For some screen-free fun for your kids, there’s no better choice than board games!
+For some screen-free, interactive fun for your kids, there’s no better choice than board games!
 Games are a great way to get your kids playing together as a family.